 - call for persons to give evidence or supply documents (if the person refuses, they may be guilty of an offence and could be fined or imprisoned for up to three months).

 This is a wide remit and Statutory Committees are potentially powerful.
 The House of Commons has Standing Committees to consider legislation and Select Committees to investigate the work of Departments.
 In the Assembly, Statutory Committees carry out both these roles.

 Statutory Committees are keen to foster close working relationships with Ministers and their officials to benefit the public.
-However, they will not compromise on the role they play in calling Ministers to account.
+However, they are careful not to compromise on the role they play in calling Ministers to account.

 The advisory and consultative role

 In addition to their scrutiny role, Statutory Committees also advise and assist Ministers in the development of policy ideas to improve public services.
 Therefore Ministers must consult committees about changes in policy or plans for new policies.
 This gives committees an opportunity to shape policy at an early stage.
 Committees themselves can suggest a new policy or a change in policy, although the Minister is not required to take the Committee's advice.

 The Northern Ireland system of government is a special, 'consociational' model of democracy.
 This is because of our history and political situation.
 Assembly Committees are an important part of the checks and balances built in to our system of devolution.
 Assembly Committees implement power-sharing for the different communities by ensuring that each committee has:

 - a Chairperson and a Deputy Chairperson that are appointed under the d’Hondt system;